 A fabrication is an assembly of materials, non-consumable supplies, and hardware into a one-of-a-kind piece of equipment that meets a research need.
 Fabrications are distinguished from standalone equipment by either original development or original components.
 Fabrication components must be essential and integral to the function of the entire piece of equipment, to the extent that removal of any one component would reduce the functionality of the whole piece of equipment.

 In order to be considered capital equipment, fabrications must also have a useful life of at least one year and a total cost of $5K or more.

-Upgrades that provide a substantial increase in either the functionality or efficiency of existing equipment, allowing it to perform additional tasks that were not originally anticipated, may be capitalized if the estimated useful life of the upgrade is at least one year and the total cost for the upgrade is $5K or more.
+Upgrades and refurbishments that provide a substantial increase in either the functionality or efficiency of existing equipment, allowing it to perform additional tasks that were not originally anticipated, may be capitalized if the estimated useful life of the upgrade is at least one year and the total cost for the upgrade is $5K or more.